-When you are in Laos, you’ll see that there are all sorts of delicious things.
-And that practically on every corner.
+When you are in Laos, you’ll see that there are all sorts of delicious things, and that practically on every corner.
 No matter if you want to eat in a restaurant, at the market or at a small food stall on the street, there are plenty of choices.
 However, the Lao sausages are among the best food in the country.
 We love their hearty taste and we’re sure you’re going to love it too.
 Got curious?
 Then we guess you should continue reading our article.
 We’re going to tell you where to find Lao sausages, what different type of sausages exist and how to make a certain type of Lao sausage by yourself.
 We hope you’re hungry!
 Let’s start.

 Different types of Lao sausages